 Some default attributes (such as

-dateFormat, etc…) have domains that cannot be changed in the model and can only take on the values currently supported by Livebase.
+dateFormat, etc…) have domains that cannot be changed in the engine model and can only take on the values currently supported by Livebase.
 Instead, the value of the

-profile attribute depends on the name of one of the Profile Schemas present in the model.
+profile attribute depends on the name of one of the Profile Schemas present in the engine model.
 Platform attributes and derived attributes are supported, both query and math.

 Referencing the __User class #